gautch29/Downloader/walkthrough.md

 ### Visual Alignment
 - **Mobile:** Both fields now have a 32px label row and a 48px input row, ensuring perfect vertical alignment.
 - **Desktop:** The alignment remains consistent with the previous desktop layout, but now robust against any content changes.
+- **Symmetry:** Both fields now start with a clean label row containing only the label text, ensuring perfect visual symmetry.

 The fields should now be perfectly aligned side-by-side on desktop and consistent in height on mobile.